aloysiuschan/forest_cover/README.md

 To solve the multiclass prediction problem, I explored the use of three models: random forest, multilayer perceptron, and xgboost.
 Cross-validation accuracy of the random forest was about 79%, which was higher than that of the multilayer perceptron and xgboost (about 70%).
 Elevation was identified as the most important predictor by the random forest and xgboost models.

-The data was provided by Jock A. Blackard and Colorado State University, and downloaded from the following Kaggle competition page: https://www.kaggle.com/c/forest-cover-type-kernels-only/data
+The data was provided by Jock A. Blackard and Colorado State University, and downloaded from the following Kaggle competition page: https://www.kaggle.com/c/forest-cover-type-kernels-only/data.
+Apart from the training data, this page also provides the test data (which I did not upload due to its large size).